fondazioneedulife/medIt/medit-frontend/CONTRIBUTING.md

 Code formatter: Prettier - Code formatter

+### New branchs

+Every new branch must have the branch as its base.
+For each task on Jira make a separate branch, if they are small make a single branch for each story.

 ### Commit Guidelines

 Commento in inglese prefissato dal codice dello sviluppo di riferimento e dal tipo di